Health Department to vaccine providers: We may cut your supply if you allow VIP scheduling

 So far, the state has not restricted any provider’s vaccine allocation, according to Shelby Anderson, a DOH spokesperson.

-The Washington State Health Association worked with the department on the letter, president Cassie Sauer said in a Monday news briefing.
+The Washington State Hospital Association worked with the department on the letter, president Cassie Sauer said in a Monday news briefing.

 “We’ve heard also about friends and family events at pharmacies or medical clinics saying you can only get vaccinated here if you’re one of our patients of record,” Sauer said.
 “We don’t support any of those kinds of special access programs.”